mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

          y_lift = lift_sentiment * sin(degrees_sentiment * pi/180))
 ```

-Set the points of forming each petal so they line up (base and lift) and draw a polygon
+The _geom_polygon_ Set the points of forming each petal so they line up (base and lift) and draw a polygon

 ```r
 tbl_sentiment_petal <- rbind(tbl_sentiment_petal %>%